rmhcovid/screentool/README.md

 The assessment outcomes are:

 - Requires Covid-19 testing (with priority alerts for health workers)
+- Requires a temperature check
 - Should self quarantine, with calculation of period and advice
 - Does not currently require testing

-After assessment staff & patients are notified and administrative forms created:
+After assessment staff & patients are notified and administrative letters created:

 - Email to ward clerks with minimum registration dataset
 - Email to clinicians with clinical note for the medical record<br/>(capable of being copy and pasted into electronic health records)
-- Generates Work Clearance certificate
+- Generates Work certificate for employer (if swabbed awaiting testing)
-- Generates Quarantine certificate
-- Work certificate for people swabbed
+- Can't Work certificate for people who should self-quarantine
-- Work certificate for people in quarantine
+- Work Clearance certificate (for low risk and able to return to work)
 - Logging of people who are swabbed
 - On completion of screening all patients are sent a Public Health message with [10 tips to prevent the spread](https://www.dhhs.vic.gov.au/sites/default/files/documents/202003/Reduce%20your%20risk%20of%20coronavirus_Poster.pdf).